singul4r1ty/python-scheduler/README.md

     7 */2 * * echo "Hello World!"\

 will run at the 7th minute of every second hour.
-Note that this is done when `hour%2=0`, so it will run at 02:07, 04:07, 06:07 etc. regardless of when it is started.
+Note that this is done when `hour%2=0`, so it will run at 02:07, 04:07, 06:07 etc. regardless of when it is started.\

+The script also supports the option `-v` or `--verbose` to log output to the command line as well as the logfile.
 ## Limitations

 * This can only run things at specified dates/times as outlined above; it cannot run things at regular intervals from the time this script is started